-Source - Local MIS data 26/11/19 at Peterborough
+Source - Local MIS data accessed 11/02/21

 Although the data above shows a difference at all POLAR 4 quintiles between access for Male and Female students, this gap is widest within Low Participation Neighbourhoods.
 We need to understand why this is the case.
 It could be for example that the courses we offer are insufficiently attractive to males from these LPNs.
 A focus for this plan will be to first understand why we recruit fewer male students from LPN quintiles 1-3 and then address this through targeted outreach, additional support, and curriculum development.
-A focus of this plan across both Peterborough and Stamford needs to be addressing the Quintile 1 gap and engaging male students from Low Participation Neighbourhoods increasing enrolment from male students within quintile 1 from 10% to 22% by 2024/25.
+A focus of this plan across both Peterborough and Stamford needs to be addressing the Quintile 1 gap and engaging male students from Low Participation Neighbourhoods increasing enrolment from male students within quintile 1 from 8.5% to 20% by 2024/25.

-Table 13: Proportion of POLAR 4 Q1 or 2 Males and POLAR 4 Q 1 or 2 Females year on year at Stamford:
+Table 17: Proportion of POLAR 4 Q1 Or 2 Males And POLAR 4 Q 1 Or 2 Females Year On Year at Stamford: